 Finally, your makeup shades should complement the colors of your clothing for a cohesive and polished look.

 5. Not Taking Good Care of Your Skin

 Think of your face as the canvas for your makeup.
 If your skin is dry and rough, it’s going to be noticeable.

 Keep in mind that male skin tends to be rougher than female skin due to lower estrogen levels.
 This means that good skin care is critical.

 Care for your skin by using a gentle cleanser, moisturizing daily, using sunscreen, drinking lots of water, and getting enough sleep.

 Ready to learn more?

-Check out my previous article, How to Feminize Your Face, for more male to female makeup tips and techniques.
+Check out my previous article, How to Feminize Your Face Without Surgery, for more male to female makeup tips and techniques.

-Or download The Makeup Magic Program to learn all the essential makeup skills every crossdresser and transgender woman should know.
-Get instant access to 10 easy-to-follow video tutorials taught by a professional makeup artist Chris Scott.
+For more in depth training, consider The Makeup Magic Program to learn all the essential makeup skills every crossdresser and transgender woman should know.